shahrukh27/PXD009449/README.md

 PXD009449 dataset was part of study punlished in 2018 titled: Systematic characterization of 21 post-translational modification using synthetic peptides.
 It was based on the synthesis of ~5000 synthetic peptides with 21 different post-translational modifications (PTMs).

 I used PXD009449 dataset in my MS Thesis (https://github.com/shahrukh27/MS-Thesis.git).
-Following steps were followed in data pre-processing.
+Following steps were done in data pre-processing:

 ![alt text](https://github.com/shahrukh27/PXD009449/blob/main/data_cleanup.png)